LukasPurbaW/LukasPurbaW/README.md

 ### 👨‍💻 Little About Me
 * 👾 Interested in Data Science and Machine Learning
-* 🐍 Python and Jupyter Notebook Users
+* 🐍 Python and Jupyter Notebook User
 * 📚 Reader and a Novice Writer

 ### ⚔️ Projects Done